LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 For each Linux/Docker pipeline, the base container images, CMake, build, and test commands are located in `RAJA/Dockerfile <https://github.com/LLNL/RAJA/blob/develop/Dockerfile>`_.

-The base container images are built and maintained through the `RSE-Ops <https://rse-ops.github.io/>`_ RADIUSS project.
-A table of the most up to date containers can be found `here <https://rse-ops.github.io/docker-images/>`_.
-These images are rebuilt regularly ensuring that we have the most up to date builds of each container / compiler.
+The base container images are built and maintained through the `RSE-Ops Docker <https://rse-ops.github.io/>`_ project.
+A table of the most up-to-date containers can be found
+`here <https://rse-ops.github.io/docker-images/>`_.
+These images are rebuilt regularly ensuring that we have the most up to date builds of each container and compiler.

 .. note:: Please see :ref:`docker_local-label` for more information about
           reproducing Docker builds locally for debugging purposes.